sematext/docs/docs/guide/pricing-guide.md

 ### Trial Period

-We offer a 14-day trial period with all pro features enabled.
+We offer a 14-day trial period with all Pro features enabled.
 During this period, you won't be charged.
 Estimated costs for trial Apps will show as $0 in the Plans & Billing section.
 However, if you're curious about post-trial costs, you can toggle on the Show Estimations for Trial Apps button.

 ## Billing Flexibility

 ### No Commitment

-You can downgrade or update an App at any time without any commitment, providing full control over your expenses.

-### Annual Payment Discount

-You can switch to an annual payment method from the Plans & Billings screen which gives you a 10% discount on your account level.
+Unless you choose to switch to an annual payment plan, which you can do at any time, there is no commitment and no contract with Sematext.
+When/if you want to stop using Sematext you simply stop sending us your metrics and/or switch to the Free plan.
+You can also upgrade/downgrade your plans at any given time, as well as change the data retention, number of hosts, volume of logs, etc. Usage is metered hourly, so any changes made will take effect immediately.

-Our goal is to provide a flexible and transparent pricing model, ensuring there are no surprises at the end of the month.
-By offering customizable plans and clear cost estimations.

-If you have any questions or need further assistance, reach out to us from support@sematext.com.
+Our goal is to provide a flexible and transparent pricing model, ensuring there are no surprises at the end of the month by offering customizable plans and clear cost estimations.
+If you have any questions or need further assistance, reach out to us at support@sematext.com.

+## FAQ